hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/25- Terraform Workspaces (OSS).md

 terraform workspace new ProjectB
 ```

-once we create a workspace, Terraform will immidietely switch to it.
+once we create a `NEW` `workspace`, Terraform will immidietely switch to it.

 __________________________________________________________________________________________